 Huion Light Boxes in A3 and A2 Size

-The LightPad 950 LX by Artograph features the same lightweight yet robust aluminium design as the 930 LX, but with larger lit area.
+The 940 LX and 950 LX by Artograph feature the same lightweight yet robust aluminium design as the 930 LX, but with larger lit area.
 The robustness of Artograph products is particularly reassuring when it comes to large format LED tracing pads.

 As usual with Artograph, high intensity LEDs provide a perfect, evenly lit surface, and the brightness is continuously adjustable, from 500 to 5000 lux.
 An intensity of 5000 lux allows you to trace with ease through thick paper.

 As an Amazon Associate, drawinglightbox.com earns from qualifying purchases.
-Drawinglightbox.com is also compensated for linking to Blick Art Materials and Jackson’s websites.
+Drawinglightbox.com is also compensated for linking to Blick Art Materials website.